Cinematic style of S. S. Rajamouli: Method

 Rajamouli regrets not working for a longer time as an assistant director.
-“When I made my first film Student No: 1, I didn’t know how to use a crane because I never used a crane while I was doing my TV serial."
+“When I made my first film Student No: 1, I didn't know how to use a crane because I never used a crane while I was doing my TV serial."
 He mentions basic shotmaking as his biggest shortcoming as a director.
-“I still don’t know which shot exactly gives me what I need.
+“I still don't know which shot exactly gives me what I need.
 I get so many doubts whether I should keep the camera standard, whether I should move the track-in slowly, how close should I really get — close to the eyes, close to the face, whether I should go a little bit to the top.
-There are thousands of options that run through my mind and I don’t know which is the right thing to do.
+There are thousands of options that run through my mind and I don't know which is the right thing to do.
 That is my shortcoming.
-I can’t decide which is the right camera angle," he noted in an interaction in June 2022.
+I can't decide which is the right camera angle," he noted in an interaction in June 2022.

 In the beginning of his career, Rajamouli used to act and show the actors how to perform or enact the character and was very adamant on the minutiae of their performances.
 "Slowly I realised that all my actors are looking the same.
 All my actors were imitating what I was doing.
 Then I thought, why do I go to a particular actor?
 (It is) because he has a specific ability.
 Then I started hammering the emotion into the actor and let them perform accordingly," he noted.

 Beginning with the Baahubali films, Rajamouli started conducting workshops with the major cast members and writing everything about a character — the complete backstory of the character including traits and events that aren't present in the final film — prior to the commencement of principal photography.

 Rajamouli's films typically, are visual effects-heavy and he is one of the pioneering filmmakers in India in integrating computer-generated imagery (CGI) with live action.
-He prefers practical effects over CGI and likes to capture as much footage as possible in-camera.
+He mentions his preference for practical effects over CGI and likes to capture as much footage as possible in-camera.
 Rajamouli's craft in CGI has improved with time.
 The CGI in the underwater shark-fighting sequence in Chatrapathi was considered ambitious, but choppy.
 The CGI sequences in Magadheera, Eega, Baahubali, and RRR are more polished with each film improving upon the previous one.

 Visual storytelling

 Rajamouli's later films focus heavily on visual storytelling.
 He noted in an interview, "While creating a story, I think 'If I switch off this dialogue portion, will the audience still connect to my movie?'
 Many times, the answer is a yes.”

 “I try to tell my story through visuals.
-I try to put in as little dialogue as possible, but the dialogues we do put in … my writers take excruciating care, writing version after version so that nuance does not get lost in translation.”
+I try to put in as little dialogue as possible, but the dialogues we do put in ... my writers take excruciating care, writing version after version so that nuance does not get lost in translation.”